-Due to its intermittent nature, renewables require energy storage, which can come in the form of batteries, large-scale hydro resources, or pumped-storage hydroelecricity.
+Due to its intermittent nature, renewables require energy storage, which can come in the form of batteries, large-scale hydro resources, or pumped-storage hydroelectricity.
 Batteries create concerns regarding the availability of certain elements.
-For example, as lithium has become the main element in the current generation of batteries, it has been dubbed the "new gasoline," with spot prices for lithium increasing from \$7,000 per metric ton (or tonne) in 2015 to \$20,000 per tonne in early 2016.
+For example, as lithium has become the main element in the current generation of batteries, it has been dubbed the "new gasoline," with spot prices for lithium increasing from \$7000 per metric ton (or tonne) in 2015 to \$20,000 per tonne in early 2016.
 Access to hydro and pumped hydro also depends on geographic factors and requires an agreement from the regions or countries that have these resources, potentially giving them geopolitical influence.

+Decisions amid transition

-Decisions amid transition.
-As the world adopts non-fossil-fuel energy, producers, consumers, and governments are stuck making decisions amid great uncertainty-decisions that will in turn affect which energy sources will come to dominate in the future.
+As the world adopts non-fossil-fuel energy, producers, consumers, and governments are stuck making decisions amid great uncertainty - decisions that will in turn affect which energy sources will come to dominate in the future.

 As with any new industry, low-carbon energy producers try to win political allies to advocate for preferential treatment of their technologies, in the form of investment tax credits, grants, loan guarantees, renewable power mandates, and so forth.
 Experience in many countries shows that once these preferential treatments are introduced, they are difficult to remove.
 At the same time, Germany and Spain provide examples of countries where financial support for renewables has changed dramatically.
 For instance, Germany reduced its solar subsidy, a feed-in tariff for photovoltaic roof systems, from 55 Eurocents per kilowatt hour in 2005 to 12 Eurocents per kilowatt hour in 2016.
 Changes in financial support dramatically impact new installments of renewable energy.
-New installation of solar photovoltaic capacity in Spain declined from 2700 megawatts in 2008 to 160 megawatts in 2012, when its government changed the structure of support for solar energy.
+New installation of solar photovoltaic capacity in Spain declined from 2700 MW in 2008, before the government changed its support structure for solar energy, to 160 MW in 2012.

 During the transition to low-carbon energy, regions and countries need to make many decisions without substantial experience in the new technologies, with potentially large geopolitical implications.
-For example, to lower its carbon dioxide emissions, in August 2016 Massachusetts passed a bill requiring electric utilities to purchase both offshore wind, which supports European wind firms, and hydroelectricity and other large-scale renewable power, which supports hydro from Canada.
+For example, to lower its carbon dioxide emissions, in August 2016 Massachusetts passed a bill requiring electric utilities to purchase offshore wind, hydroelectricity, and other large-scale renewable power.
+Most likely, the wind purchase requirement will benefit European companies, and acquiring hydropower will benefit Canadian companies.
 This kind of legislative decision affects prospects for the further development of these options.
 The required hydroelectricity purchases also give new bargaining power to the New England states located north of Massachusetts, where new transmission lines from Canada will have to be built.

-Anyone trying to predict outcomes should also keep in mind that the geopolitics of both traditional and renewable energy will co-exist for quite a while.
+Anyone trying to predict outcomes should also keep in mind that the geopolitics of both traditional and renewable energy will coexist for quite a while.
 Some decisions in this transition period have led to peculiar outcomes.
 The closure of the Vermont Yankee nuclear power plant in 2014 resulted in larger reliance on carbon-emitting natural gas in New England.
 The pending closure of other nuclear power plants, such as two run by Exelon in Illinois and California's Diablo Canyon Plant, may lead to increases in carbon dioxide emissions, with nuclear power most likely replaced by a combination of renewables and natural gas.
-Germany has experienced a similar issue, de-commissioning nuclear power plants but building lignite (dirty brown coal) plants to back up renewables.
+Germany has experienced a similar issue, decommissioning nuclear power plants but building lignite (dirty brown coal) plants to back up renewables.
 This has resulted in a negative impact on the environment despite the stated goal of reducing emissions.